Risk: How much investment risk to take

 Are you investing too conservatively (or not at all) in hopes of avoiding market declines?
 If so, we think that’s a mistake.
-The biggest risk you face is not in the stock market — it’s not reaching your long-term goals.
-When it comes to investing, there are several components to risk.
-Understanding them can help give you the confidence to take the appropriate and necessary risks to reach your goals.
+The biggest risk you face is not in the stock market — it’s the possibility of not reaching your long-term goals.

 Your risk level covers three main areas

-What is risk tolerance?
-Risk tolerance describes your emotional comfort with risk.
-Knowing your comfort level with risk can help you avoid some emotional investing mistakes, such as chasing performance.
-Gauging your comfort with risk is important because it’s unlikely you’ll reach your long-term goals if you abandon your strategy during the inevitable short-term market decline.
-Typically, your financial advisor will ask you to complete a questionnaire that can gauge how you might react to risk in different situations.
+Gauging your comfort with risk is important because it’s unlikely you can reach your long-term goals if you abandon your strategy during inevitable short-term market declines.
+Typically, your financial advisor will ask you to complete a questionnaire that can help gauge how you might react to risk in different situations.

 What is risk capacity?
-This is basically your ability to handle risk.
+This describes how much risk you can afford to take.
 Your investment time horizon is often one of the biggest determining factors here.
-For example, if you’re younger, you have a longer time to make up for potential declines and could reasonably handle more volatility.
-If you’re retired, however, you are probably less financially able to handle stock market declines.
+When you’re younger, you have more time to recover from potential declines and could reasonably handle more volatility.
+If you’re retired, however, you generally can’t afford to take as much risk, especially if you’re taking withdrawals from your portfolio.

-What is required risk?
-This describes how much risk you may need to take to reach your goals.
-In general, the higher the return needed, the more potential risk you’ll have to take.
-Sometimes there is a gap between how much risk you’re comfortable taking and how much you may need to take to achieve your goals.
+Sometimes there's a gap between how much risk you’re comfortable taking, how much you can afford to take and how much you may need to take to help achieve your goals.
 This is where you may have to make some important decisions — and where your financial advisor can help.

 All about balance

-If you have some time before you plan to retire, it’s important to focus on the long term and to consider growth investments, such as stocks and stock mutual funds, as part of your investing strategy.
+If you have some time before you plan to retire, it’s important to focus on the long term and consider growth investments, such as stocks and stock mutual funds, as part of your investing strategy.

 Same contributions: Different returns, different results

-Disclaimer: Hypothetical example for illustrative purposes only.
+Source: Edward Jones.
+Calculations assume saving $550 per month, rounded to the nearest $5,000.
+Hypothetical example for illustrative purposes only.
 Does not reflect the performance of a specific investment.

 If you don’t invest appropriately, the potential size of your portfolio — and your lifestyle in retirement — could be affected.
 So, what does this mean for your investment strategy?
 It depends on how long you have until you plan to retire.